jonathanlandy/testmd/README.md

 This project is licensed under the terms of the MIT license.

 ## Installation
-The package can be installed using pip, either from pypi
+The package can be installed using pip, from pypi

 ```
 pip install linselect